LexiFi/gen_js_api/README.md

     These functions will be used when binding JS functions and methods to translate their arguments or results.
-It is possible to mention these functions in the interface, and this is required if bindings defined in other compilation unit need to apply them.
+It is possible to mention these functions in the interface, and this is required if bindings defined in other compilation units need to call them.

   - Sub-modules: